CN3ves/Games/GameDesignArtConcepts/3 - World Design for Video Games/Week3_Notes.md

 Think about the movements your character, characters, anything you play with, will be.
 Think about the moves sets, your moves, as they are.
-Walking, climbing, running, striding, crawling, strafing.
+  * Walking,
+  * climbing,
+  * running,
+  * striding,
+  * crawling,
+  * strafing.
 Any kind of gesticulation.

 Another analogy - the ballet of the dance.
 Well when you dance, you dance in a specific space.
 A stage.
 Well again, a stage is another word to define the level, and has been used in early games.
-Well, how do you move on that stage?
-On that stage of life?
-As you mimic life and illusion just as you do on a stage, in a play, in a dance.
+How do you mimic life and illusion just as you do on a stage, in a play, in a dance.

 Then think about the repetition.
 Again, like a dance like when you have to learn it.
 You have to repeat movements after movements until you master it.